 It is notable that the GFX 100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark III does not offer wifi capability.
+In contrast, the 1Ds Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Fujifilm GFX 100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.